Inylschek/plista-web-search/README.md

 You may search during scraping, but results from the current scrape will only be avilable once that scrape is complete

-Notable feature absences:
+NOTABLE FEATURE ABSENCES:
-Relative links are not scraped
+Relative links are not scraped.

 Apart from case-insensitivity no processing is performed on scraped text or query text.
 Only exact matches return results.

 Search results include all the text from a matching webpage.
 The result is not limited to around the matching string.